 If the recombinant DNA is present it surely amplified otherwise no amplification obtained.
 For the two factor conformation, one primer set complementary to recombinant DNA specific and one set of primer complementary to the selectable marker sequence are taken and multiplex PCR is performed.

-For conforming results, amplification must be obtained in both the reaction.
+For validating results, amplification must be obtained in both the reaction.

 But wait a minute!